pobontcs/Navana3s/README.md

 # $Navana3s$
-$Automobiles Workshop Simulation as it has a impact on Daily Workshop smoothness at peek$;
+Automobiles Workshop Simulation as it has a impact on Daily Workshop smoothness at peek